ncurrid/Improve-a-business-performance/README.md

 ## 5. Creation of a decision-support dashboard
 To ensure the sustainability of the improvements, I designed an interactive dashboard that provides real-time tracking of performance indicators, enabling managers to make informed decisions on an ongoing basis.

-# III.
-Tools Used

-**Excel:** for initial data exploration, cleaning, and basic analysis (pivot tables, charts)

-**Power BI**: for building interactive dashboards and advanced data visualisations

-**SQLite**: to extract and manipulate data from relational databases

-**Python** (Pandas, Matplotlib/Seaborn): For deeper data analysis and automation of repetitive tasks

-**Business Model Canvas**: to understand the company’s structure, value propositions, and customer segments